Siralim Game Cover

 88%

-• Charming retro graphics and a nostalgic feel reminiscent of classic monster-collecting games like Dragon Quest Monsters.
+• The retro pixel art style and nostalgic gameplay evoke fond memories of classic monster-collecting games like Dragon Quest Monsters.

 • “This game is a really great tribute to old monster taming games like the original Dragon Quest Monsters series.”